ttu/ttu.github.io/_posts/2021-6-22-should-exceptions-handle-control-flow.md

     * Will `returnData` return something or will it throw exception in some case?
   * Developers should document possible exceptions

-## 2. Use Exceptions only for unexpected behavior
+## 2. Use Exceptions Only for Unexpected Behavior

 ```js
 // Service